AliEssamShaker/MachineLearning---Clustering--Kmeans/README.md

 # MachineLearning---Clustering--Kmeans
-Applying Kmeans clustering (unsupervised learning)to a mall customers to determine who to target according to their income and their spendings.
+Applying Kmeans clustering (unsupervised learning)to a mall customers dataset to determine who to target according to their income and their spendings.

 This is a simple project where I applied the kmeans clustering machine learning tool to form clusters of the different type of customers.
 I start off by importing the required libraries and finishing the data preprocessing phase.
 Please not that I decided to just include the annual income and spending score from the dataset.
 Then I used the elbow method to help me identify the number of clusters needed, and clearly as we see according the graph the answer is 5.